 It's no secret that music fans represent a passionate audience that brands want to inspire.
 Toyota has long recognized this, aligning its brand with numerous concerts around the world.
-Working with Oath, Toyota knew it could engage millennial music fans who are in-market for a car by delivering the music content they crave in a powerful new digital experience.
+Working with Verizon Media, Toyota knew it could engage millennial music fans who are in-market for a car by delivering the music content they crave in a powerful new digital experience.

 Don't Stop the Music

 Toyota understands that music can transform the way people experience life and that many drivers use their vehicles to enjoy music.
 To boost brand engagement and consideration for Toyota vehicles among a younger audience, the company set its sights on millennial music fans with an interest in major festivals across Verizon Media's properties.
 In fact, Verizon Media reaches over 90% of U.S. millennials.* Plus, after a successful campaign in 2016 on Yahoo Entertainment, Toyota wanted to step up its efforts to drive even bigger results in 2017.

 "Toyota was excited to partner with Oath in 2017 to bring stunning live performances from world-renowned musical artists at several celebrated festivals to fans who weren't able to attend in person but still wanted that immersive experience.
 Toyota has seen increases in views, unique users and engagement compared to our campaign in 2016," said Nancy Inouye, National Media Manager for Toyota Motor North America.